darknight/tabby-interview/README.md

 cargo test --workspace
 ```

-## Assumptions
+## Design Decision

-Based on the minimum requirements described in the question, I made two assumptions for each of them.

-I'm not quite sure if the assumptions are reasonable or not, but these indeed help me to finalize the design and implementation.

-We can discuss the assumptions during the interview if necessary.

-1. Implement the "sync" semantic.
+### Implement the "sync" semantic

-   It's missing one condition that a file exists in both sender's and receiver's directory.
-In this condition, I'll just **overwrite** the file in receiver's directory.

-   This is definitely not ideal.
-If a file in the receiver's side is exactly the same as in the sender's one, then the copy is unnecessary.
-But I think it's acceptable for now.
+This is one of the minimum requirements.
+The method I've used to implement this is a bit of brute force.

+Before syncing, I'll clean up receiver's directory first, then send all the files from sender to receiver.

+I understand this is not most efficient way, but it allows me to iterate quickly.

+In `Send with deduplication` section, I mentioned a better way to do this.

-2. Directory syncing should be performed recursively.
+### Directory syncing should be performed recursively

+This is another minimum requirement.

-   By saying `recursively` my understanding is that we want to sync all the files in the directory and its subdirectories and so on.
+By saying `recursively`, my understanding is that we want to sync all the files in the directory and its subdirectories and so on.

 It's **NOT** related to implementation details.
 Based on what I know, Rust doesn't support tail recursion optimization officially ([only as experimental feature](https://github.com/rust-lang/rust/issues/112788)), which means there's a risk for recursive traversing to get stack overflow if the directory is too deep.
 So it's better not use recursion in the implementation.

-Besides, I also made some other assumptions for the implementation.

-- Skip syncing symbolic links, cause the `symlink` in one filesystem might not be valid in another one.
-  So there's no point to sync it.

-## Design Decision
+Luckily, there is a well-maintained library [walkdir](https://docs.rs/walkdir/latest/walkdir/index.html) which can help us to do the job.

 ### Only one sender connection